SM 25x200 [2xM8] / N42 - magnetic roller

 - By using an appropriate combination of materials, they can achieve high thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Key role in the industry of new technologies – are used in computer drives, electric motors, medical devices and very highly developed apparatuses.
+- Key role in the industry of new technologies – find application in computer drives, electric motors, medical devices and other advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
-Additionally, miniscule components of these magnets have the potential to hinder the diagnostic process when they are in the body.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
+Additionally, small elements of these devices are able to hinder the diagnostic process in case of swallowing.

 Neodymium magnets are not recommended for people with pacemakers.